mariuszbialas/mariuszbialas/README.md

 - 👋 Hi, I’m @mariuszbialas
-- 🌱 I’m currently learning JavaScript bei alfatraining Zentrum
+- 🌱 I’m currently learning JavaScript, React and TypeScript
-- 💞️ I’m looking to collaborate on frontend development
+- 💞️ I’m looking to collaborate on frontend and backend (fullstack) development

 <!---
 mariuszbialas/mariuszbialas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.